Master Schedule Smoothing

 Topping up Hours

-When it’s time to top up an employee’s pay, you should always see the SMT (Smoothing Taken) code along with the SMP (Smoothing Paid) code.
+When it’s time to top up an employee’s pay, you should always see the Smoothing Taken (SMT) code along with the Smoothing Paid (SMP) code.

 MSH - Smoothing time card